csjcode/rancho-chat/README.md

 * Feel free to contact me through email, Twitter or LinkedIn
 * I do plan to pick this up again, just right now my plate is full!

+### Purpose

+* This was created as a GENERIC chat mobile app, with the idea of using it as a "skeleton" STARTER for a variety of startup ideas.
+* In other words - if you are creating X type of app and want to incorporate WhatsApp-style functionality as part of the app.
+* Therefore, there is very little branding and only basic styling.
+Many decisions are left open to the builder.
+* It does not use tailwind (usually NativeWind in React Native), although it can easily be added, and you can refactor the existing styles to tailwind quickly with chatgpt.

 ### Required to fork/use with Expo

 It's a working app.
 You can use the code and install/start up with Expo.